Medically reviewed on Feb 10, 2018

 Circumcision might have various health benefits, including:

 - Easier hygiene.
 Circumcision makes it simpler to wash the penis.
-Washing beneath the foreskin of an uncircumcised penis is generally easy, however.
+However, boys with uncircumcised penises can be taught to wash regularly beneath the foreskin.

 - Decreased risk of urinary tract infections.
-The overall risk of urinary tract infections in males is low, but these infections are more common in uncircumcised males.
-Severe infections early in life can lead to kidney problems later on.
+The risk of urinary tract infections in males is low, but these infections are more common in uncircumcised males.
+Severe infections early in life can lead to kidney problems later.

 - Decreased risk of sexually transmitted infections.
 Circumcised men might have a lower risk of certain sexually transmitted infections, including HIV.
 Still, safe sexual practices remain essential.